1 Rebooting Your Future

 At University, there are lots of people can help design and build your future: peers, friends, academic staff, your careers service, employers and your wider social and professional networks but ultimately it is your responsibility to sort out whatever comes next.
 That might sound obvious but don’t wait to get started later or for somebody else to do it for you, because it probably won’t happen.

-1.6 Your degree is not enough
+1.6 Your Degree is Not Enough

 You have worked hard to get the grades you needed to get into University.
 You’ve spent (or are spending) a significant amount of time and money studying your chosen discipline.
 You are really geeking out by going deep into your subject for a substantial period of time.
 Geekery, by which I mean being interested in a subject for its own sake, is a good thing.
 Earning the title geek is a compliment, not an insult, and you should wear your geek badge with geek pride!
 Some people even say: